ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## countSubstringsCaseInsensitiveUTF8 {#countSubstringsCaseInsensitiveUTF8}

-Counts the number of substring occurrences in `UTF-8` case-insensitive.
+Returns the number of substring occurrences in `UTF-8` case-insensitive.

 **Syntax**